You’ve probably never heard of them, but they may save your life.

 “The people who need [defibrillation] aren’t concerned with boundaries,” Madison police public information officer Larry Kamholz said.
 “Our goal is to have AEDs in all squad cars, which would be a huge asset to the entire area.”

 Although AEDs were invented in the early 1980s, widespread public usage has only recently begun.

 AEDs can be found in airports, schools, sporting arenas, and many police cars.
 According to the American Heart Association, in areas where defibrillators are readily available, the survival rate from sudden cardiac arrest is considerably higher than in areas without AEDs.
 In areas where defibrillation is available within five to seven minutes, the survival rate is as high as 49 percent, the AHA said.
 Conversely, in areas where EMS and defibrillation are delayed because of heavy traffic and other factors, as little as one percent of cardiac-arrest victims may survive.

 In August 1999, AEDs became incorporated in the Good Samaritan laws, when former Gov. Thompson agreed to allow trained laypeople to use defibrillators with limited protection from liability.

 Chicago’s O’Hare and Midway airports have also seen similar success.

-AEDs in the terminals are wall-mounted, with only short distances between each one throughout each airports.
-In the first ten months of the program’s implementation, 14 people suffered cardiac arrest in the airports.
+AEDs in the terminals are wall-mounted, with only short distances between each one throughout each airport.
+In the first 10 months of the program’s implementation, 14 people suffered cardiac arrest in the airports.
 Nine of these 14 were successfully revived.

 If used soon enough after the initial arrest, AEDs can deliver a shock that corrects the rhythm.
 If defibrillation is delayed, the heart goes into asystole, more commonly known as “flat line.”